hughdbrown/just-enough/linux.md

 $ command > file # Redirect standard output from command into file
 $ command >> file # Append standard output from command to file
 $ command < file # Redirect standard input from file
-$ command1 | command2 # Create a pipe that takes hte output of command1 and uses it as the input for command2
+$ command1 | command2 # Create a pipe that takes the output
+					  # of command1 and uses it as the input for command2
 ```